 If you have a combined home insurance policy, you’ll be covered in two ways:

-Tips for dealing with the aftermath of a fire include:
+Dealing with the aftermath of a fire:

 - Ventilate the property by opening windows and doors as best as possible to allow fresh air to circulate